 Please outline your area of expertise.
 What might you do in a typical day?

-Please discuss a current/recent specific deal/case, outlining your role in the matter.
+Please discuss a recent deal, outlining your role in the matter.

 What skills/strengths do you need to be a successful solicitor?